 - Look for and drive (or walk) through shopping centers and malls.

-- Visit dealership service department or vehicle repair facility.
+- Visit dealership service departments or vehicle repair facilities.

 - Look for restaurants, movie theaters, and other entertainment venues.

 - Visit parks and sports facilities.